-- 118.325 Locker searches.
+118.325 Locker searches.
 An official, employee or agent of a school or school district may search a pupil's locker as determined necessary or appropriate without the consent of the pupil, without notifying the pupil and without obtaining a search warrant if the school board has adopted a written policy specifying that the school board retains ownership and possessory control of all pupil lockers and designating the positions of the officials, employees or agents who may conduct searches, and has distributed a copy of the policy to pupils enrolled in the school district.

-History: 1997 a.
-329. - 118.33 High school graduation standards; criteria for promotion.
-(1) (a) Except as provided in par. (d), a school board may not grant a high school diploma to any pupil unless the pupil has earned: - 1.
+- 118.33 High school graduation standards; criteria for promotion.
+(1) (a) Except as provided in pars. (d) and (e), a school board may not grant a high school diploma to any pupil unless the pupil has earned: - 1.
 In the high school grades, at least 4 credits of English including writing composition, 3 credits of social studies including state and local government, 2 credits of mathematics, 2 credits of science and 1.5 credits of physical education.
 The school board shall award a pupil a science credit for successfully completing in the high school grades each course in agriculture that the department has determined qualifies as science according to criteria established by the department. - 2.
-In grades 7 to 12, at least 0.5 credit of health education. - (am) The state superintendent shall encourage school boards to require an additional 8.5 credits selected from any combination of vocational education, foreign languages, fine arts and other - (b) A school board may not grant a high school diploma to any pupil unless, during the high school grades, the pupil has been enrolled in a class or has participated in an activity approved by the school board during each class period of each school day, or the pupil has been enrolled in an alternative education program, as defined in s.
+In grades 7 to 12, at least 0.5 credit of health education. - (am) The state superintendent shall encourage school boards to require an additional 8.5 credits selected from any combination of vocational education, foreign languages, fine arts and other courses. - (b) A school board may not grant a high school diploma to any pupil unless, during the high school grades, the pupil has been enrolled in a class or has participated in an activity approved by the school board during each class period of each school day, or the pupil has been enrolled in an alternative education program, as defined in s.
 115.28 (7) (e) 1.
-Nothing in this paragraph prohibits a school board from establishing a program that allows a pupil
+Nothing in this paragraph prohibits a school board from establishing a program that allows a pupil enrolled in the high school grades who has demonstrated a high level of maturity and personal responsibility to leave the school premises for up to one class period each day if the pupil does not have a class scheduled during that class period. - (c) A school board may require a pupil to participate in community service activities in order to receive a high school diploma. - (d) A school board may grant a high school diploma to a pupil who has not satisfied the requirements under par. (a) if all of the following apply: